 The consultation hub

-If a respondent does not have a direct link to a consultation itself, or may have searched for a consultation via Google etc then they may begin their journey on your consultation hub.
+If a respondent does not have a direct link to a consultation itself, or hasn't searched for a consultation via a search engine such as Google etc, then they may begin their journey on your consultation hub.

 From here they can visit any of the consultations in the hub or find ones of interest by using the search feature in Find Consultations.
 They may choose to get involved in your featured consultation if you have one set up.